 IPI Ketamine Medical Provider Online Training

 Welcome to the world’s first comprehensive online CME ketamine medical provider training program for psychiatrists, anesthesiologists, other physicians, CRNA’s, NP’s, PA’s, and other allied healthcare providers.
-This program is designed to prepare you for the ASKP3 certification exam and establish a standard of care and best practices for ketamine protocols for mental health conditions and pain syndromes.
+This program is designed to establish a standard of care and best practices for ketamine protocols for mental health conditions and pain syndromes.

 Our program is fully asynchronous with continuous enrollment.
 You can register below.
 This page has information about the course overview, who the program is designed for, and more.